Overview for Educators

 West Texas A&M University

-"Master the Mainframe is by far the best tool I have seen for introducing students to System z.
+"Master the Mainframe is by far the best tool I have seen for introducing students to z Systems.
 The exercises are step-by-step, and increasingly engaging.
 This is some of the finest educational material I have seen for learning complex technology."

 NC A&T State University